RobinHerbots/Inputmask/README.md

 ## Regex extensions

 With the regex extension you can use any regular expression as a mask.
 Currently this does only input restriction.
-The is no further masking visualization.
+There is no further masking visualization.

 Example simple email regex:
 ```javascript